notus-sh/cocooned/README.md

 = link_to_remove_association "remove task", form_object
 ```

-**Cocoon** uses the name of `association` as a translations scope key.
+**Cocooned** uses the name of `association` as a translations scope key.
 If custom translations for association is not present it fallbacks to default name.
 Example of translations tree:

 ```yaml
 en: